FranciscoTrigo/appointment-scheduler/README.txt

 Author: Francisco Trigo Mijes
 Contact: ftrigo2@wgu.edu
-App version: 0.8
+App version: 0.8.2
 Date: 4/27/2021

 IDE: Apache NetBeans IDE 12.2
 Java version: Java SE 15.0.2
 JavaFX: JavaFX-SDK-15.0.1

-My custom report gather information in how many appointments are taking place in each of the possible appointment locations, and displays the report in a tableView table with two columns, a column displays the location name, and the second one displays how many appointments are taking place at that particular location.

 mysql-connector-java-8.0.20

+My custom report gathers information of how many appointments are taking place in each of the possible appointment locations, and displays the report in a tableView table with two columns, a column displays the location name, and the second one displays how many appointments are taking place at that particular location.

+You need an active internet connection to use this application, as it connects to an online SQL database.
+To run this application, please execute the fille called FranciscoScheduler.jar